llou/jmflashcards/README.rst

 -----------------------------------
 A Flashcards Deluxe cards processor
 -----------------------------------

-`Flashcards Deluxe`_ is an app for Android_ and iOs_ devices that helps in the memorization process using a well known technique called flash cards.
+`Flashcards Deluxe`_ is an app for Android_ and iOs_ devices that helps in the memorization process using a well known technique called *flash cards*.
 It is a very nice app with a lot of features that enrich the studying process.

 .. _`Flashcards Deluxe`: http://orangeorapple.com/Flashcards/